robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 In the quiet that followed, Charlie returned to the mannequin and began marking the line with tailor’s chalk, his movements careful and certain.

-And I thought: this is what he needed.
-Not a kinder classroom.
-A room where competence was not entertainment, where women built reality and demanded he live inside it.

-A room where the system’s noise could stay outside the door — because inside, we had signal.
+He did so in a room where noise would stay outside—because inside, we had signal.

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">